-Broken Souths: Latina/o Poetic Responses to Neoliberalism and Globalization (the University of Arizona Press, November 2013) maps the field of Latinx poetry as it emerged from late 1960s political-social movements (the Chicano, Nuyorican, and Mexican Student movements) and expanded into new expressive forms and locations, taking shape alongside and in response to globalization and the rise of neoliberalism, the ideology of free-market fundamentalism.
+Broken Souths: Latina/o Poetic Responses to Neoliberalism and Globalization (the University of Arizona Press, November 2013) maps the field of Latinx poetry as it emerged from late 1960s political-social movements (the Chicano, Puerto Rican, and Mexican Student movements) and expanded into new expressive forms and locations, taking shape alongside and in response to globalization and the rise of neoliberalism, the ideology of free-market fundamentalism.
 Broken Souths is the first book-length study of the diverse field of Latinx poetry and the first to put Latinx and Latin American poets in conversation.
 Broken Souths is available for purchase here and here.

 “This original and innovative contribution to the growing scholarship on Latin@ poetry distinguishes especially through its opening up of exciting new directions for the study of Latin@ poetics.” -Dennis López, American Literary History review of Broken Souths, in ALH Online Review